MEASURING UP TO THE TRUTH

 True riches come from right relationship (remember, Jesus has been telling us all along that that is ‘the most important thing’, right?) – right relationship with God, with others, with things – and that those right relationships will characterize the way we live our lives.

 Jesus says, ‘You can’t serve two masters.
 You cannot serve both God and money ‘.
 I don’t see Jesus shaking his finger at us when he says this.
 Rather, he’s shaking his head, “I’m sorry, but it won’t work.
 That’s just the way it is.”

 This parable about the dishonest manager reminded me of money scams like the Wells Fargo Bank debacle, when over 5300 employees were fired for dishonest money transactions.
-Similar to the employee who demanded am accounting of his financial transactions with his owner or boss, sales agents were trapped into this extremely competitive industry and forced to open up new credit card accounts and set up savings accounts with current bank customers without them knowing about it.
+This is like the employee who demands an accounting of his financial transactions with his owner or boss.
+At Wells Fargo, sales agents were trapped into this extremely competitive industry and forced to open new credit card accounts and set up savings accounts with current bank customers without them knowing about it.

-I listened to an interview by one of the sales agents that actually worked for Wells Fargo back in 2006, and he said this was nothing new.
-Mangers demanded that their sales agents open up a certain quota every day, and some of the practices were in the gray area, and some were just down-right illegal, but managers with high production numbers got promoted and offered jobs at other banks.
-This is now new, and it did not start in 2011, and it is not related to just one bank.
-The Consumer Foundation Protection Bureau is now looking at all the other major banks.
+I listened to an interview by one of the sales agents that worked for Wells Fargo, and he says this is nothing new.
+Managers demand sales agents to open a certain quota every day, and some of the practices are in the gray area, and some are down-right illegal, but managers with high production numbers get promoted and offered jobs at other banks.
+This is not new, and it is not related to just one bank.
+Because of the Wells Fargo practices, the Consumer Foundation Protection Bureau began looking at all major banks.